Protection of Minors on Campus

 University of Delaware President Dennis Assanis provided an update for the University community in an April 27, 2020 letter.
 In this communication he addressed that Programs for Minors, activities, events, and programs scheduled to take place on the University of Delaware campuses in June and July will be canceled, made virtual, or postponed due to the current pandemic.
 These include but are not limited to summer camps, conferences, high school graduation ceremonies, and meetings.
 You can read the full letter to the community here.
 Responsive to President Assanis’s communication and in accordance with University’s Policies to Protect Minors, our Office will continue to register and/ our amend programs for minors, specifically programs affiliated with the University or University personnel.

-Please review the COVID-19 FAQ page for more Protection of Minors information.
+Please review the COVID-19 FAQ page for more Protection of Minors information as you prepare for summer 2021.

 Program Registration Procedures: